dduan/NetTime/RELEASING.md

 - Push all changes and tag to GitHub and make a pull request.
 - Make sure CI is green.
 - Test the PR branch with a SwiftPM project using NetTime.
 - Merge the PR.
+Make sure the version tag is preserved when this happens.
 - Create a GitHub release from the new version tag.
-Paste in content of
-- corresponding change log.
+Paste in content of corresponding change log.
 Upload `NetTime.framework.zip` as part of the release.
 - Run `pod trunk push`.